bflaven/ia_usages/README.md

-git commit -am "add files and directories to ia_video_editing_faiss_compare_keywords" git commit -am "update files in ia_video_editing_faiss_compare_keywords" git commit -am "add images generated and prompts for Grok"
+git commit -am "add files and directories to ia_video_editing_faiss_compare_keywords" git commit -am "update files in ia_video_editing_faiss_compare_keywords" git commit -am "add images generated and prompts for Grok" git commit -am "add to readme images generated and prompts for Grok"

 # push to github if your branch on github is master
 # git push origin master